soujanyapm/terrorism-analysis-with-insights/README.md

 # terrorism-analysis-with-insights
 ### Analyzing the terrorism data and finding insights that will help find the concentration of attack type-Bombing in the area would help the army in the allocation of the resources.
-### Analyzed the terrorism data and found insights that helped in finding the concentration of various attack types in different regions that helped the army in the allocation of the resources efficiently.

 ## Tools/Technologies
 + Dash
 + Python